alexandersunliang/Alberta_mortality_rate/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the auto-complete tool, Chat-GPT4.
-Several errors were fixed with the help of ChatHorse and the entire chat history is available in other/llm/usage.txt.
+Several errors were fixed with the help of ChatGPT-4 and the entire chat history is available in other/llm/usage.txt.